paulsinclair51/briteTest/docs/LiteTest_Glossary.md

   use `process guards`.
 - `thread isolation`: Isolation mode where a test group or test expression executes in a separate thread.
-- `title`: For LiteTest, aptional report header text provided when opening the report with `LT_OPEN_REPORT` macro.
+- `title`: For LiteTest, optional report header text provided when opening the report with `LT_OPEN_REPORT` macro.

 <details>